ayubatif/WaifuHunter/README.md

 * Facilitated use with exe and pre configured options.
 * Once set up with character name and image count, fully automated.
 * A chrome extension is bundled for the web scraping but does not persist on your Chrome configs.
+* Downloads images to a dynamically created folder within the working directory.
 * Can theoretically download an infinite amount of pictures.
-* Fully equipped with exception handling.
-* Downloads images to a dynamically created folder within the working directory.
 * Downloads your waifu!

 ### Pre-requisities